 If you do a search for your business name, services, or products, does your business pop up in either of these two main areas?
 If it doesn’t, then you’re losing a lot of your potential customers.

-The blue text are links directly to a website that is currently being indexed and displayed on Google.
+The blue text represents links directly to a website that is currently being indexed and displayed on Google.
 Only websites are visible here and each search term used in a customer’s search will display something different.
-If you don’t have a website, you won’t be listed in one of the most influential and important web displays in the world: Google’s search engine results pages (SERPs).
+If you don’t have a website, you won’t be listed in one of the most influential and important web displays in the world: Google’s search engine result pages (SERPs).

 This is called SEO and is a unique but powerful strategy for increasing your online presence.